Marriage is not always forever.

 - A divorce after permanent residence is granted, when a petition for citizenship is filed

-What Happens If A Couple Divorces At The Visa Petition Stage, Before Permanent Residence Is Granted?
+What Happens If A Couple Divorces After The Spousal Petition Has Been Approved, Before Permanent Residence Is Granted?

 The first step in the family immigration process is filing an I-130 immigrant relative petition.